Race for Your Love

 — Lisa Simpson, The Simpsons

 open/close all folders

-- Hilariously sent up in the epilogue to the semifamous Neon Genesis Evangelion Hentai Doujinshi RE-TAKE.
-Being Eva, it's probably no surprise that it's painfully and pointlessly subverted or that the genders are flipped.
-Its Not What It Looks Like... seriously, there's not as much porn in that chapter.
-Shinji does manage to catch up to Asuka in Germany for a happy ending though.
+- Hilariously sent up in the epilogue to RE-TAKE.
+Though it is subverted and the genders are flipped.
+And Shinji does manage to catch up to Asuka in Germany for a happy ending though.
 Done more straightforwardly in the previous chapter, with Misato chasing down a departing Kaji... in a tank.

-- Angelic Days plays this fairly straight, albeit gender-flipped.
+- Neon Genesis Evangelion: Angelic Days plays this fairly straight, albeit gender-flipped.

 - Done in both the Cardcaptor Sakura anime and manga, with Sakura racing to give Syaoran a homemade teddy bear before he leaves for Hong Kong.
 Played with more in the manga, as Sakura had realized her feelings beforehand, but Syaoran's unannounced departure forced her to run after him, and possibly subverted as Syaoran was leaving in order to sort out residency issues in Hong Kong so he could live in Japan with Sakura permanently.

 - The last episode of Karin has Kenta and Winner racing to catch up to Karin and have Kenta confess his feelings.